mozilla-ai/.github/profile/README.md

 </p>

 ## Products and platforms:
-- [any-llm.ai](https://any-llm.ai): Simplified Management and Analytics for all your LLM Providers
+- [Otari](https://otari.ai): A centralized control plane for LLM operations
-- [Octonous](https://octonous.com): Make AI Useful For Your Everyday Work
+- [Octonous](https://octonous.com): Make AI useful for your everyday work

 ## What we're working on:
 - [any-guardrail](https://github.com/mozilla-ai/any-guardrail): any-guardrail is meant to provide the minimum amount of access necessary to implement the guardrails in your pipeline.